noface-0/S-NAS/README.md

 This will open a web interface where you can:

-- Select a dataset
+- Select a dataset (built-in or custom)
+- Choose a search method (Evolutionary, PNAS, ENAS, or PNAS+ENAS)
 - Configure search parameters
-- Run the search process
+- Run the search process with real-time progress tracking
+- Stop any search in progress while preserving intermediate results
+- Resume from saved checkpoints
+- Monitor search progress with dual progress bars (overall and current phase)
-- Visualize results
+- Visualize results with interactive charts
 - Export discovered architectures

 ### Command Line